 In any case, Tantra is a vast realm of Indian religious and spiritual practices, a way of life, or, perhaps better, a way to come to life, but trying to expound all Tantric types and practices in this post would lead to a book.
 So, for what it is, below you’ll just find a brief explanation of the types of Tantra, categorized in the way they are thought to be practiced nowadays.

-White Tantra is seen as a direct and fast way to attain spiritual growth and finally self-realization or spiritual enlightenment.
-In fact, White Tantra tries to directly bypass or overcome dark or suppressed elements in our being with certain techniques.
+White Tantra is seen as a direct and fast way to attain spiritual growth, and finally self-realization or spiritual enlightenment.
+In fact, White Tantra tries to directly bypass or overcome dark or suppressed elements in our being with certain Yogic techniques.
 It perhaps brings those elements into consciousness, but there’s no aim to materialize or realize them.
-Nevertheless, physical health, pureness and well-being are deemed important also for spiritual growth, thus work on preparing the body is likewise of significance.
+Nevertheless, physical health, pureness, and well-being are also deemed important for spiritual growth, thus work on preparing the body is likewise of significance.

-This has often to do with suppressed emotions and desires, in which suppressed sexuality plays an important part.
-But it can extend also to other issues, like, for instance, the use of drugs, eating meat, or uncontrolled dancing, and such.
+This has often to do with repressed emotions and desires, in which suppressed sexuality plays an important part.
+But it can also extend to other issues, like, for instance, the use of drugs, eating meat, or uncontrolled dancing, and such.
 In fact, it’s about liberating ourselves from perceptions, prejudices, rules, morality, and judgments prevalent in society.

 Notably within the Neo-Tantra movement we see a lot of work done in the intimacy, sexual, and genital sphere.
 Think of modalities and practices such as Lingam Massage, Yoni Massage, Tantric Breathwork, Sexual Union and Tantric Sex, Sexual and Emotional Dearmoring Bodywork, Yoni Mapping, and Yoni Wand practices, just to give you some examples.

-Dark Tantra can be considered a “specialized” form of Red Tantra and moves into areas such as bondage, sensory play, sensation play, kink, fetishes and other sadomasochistic practices, but in a space that’s sacred and safe.
-The idea here is to overcome suppressed sexuality, accepting and embracing our sexuality, desires and dark side, and unlocking and moving Tantric vital energy through the body.
+Dark Tantra can be considered a “specialized” form of Red Tantra that moves into areas such as bondage, sensory play, sensation play, kink, fetishes, and sadomasochistic practices, in a space that’s sacred and safe.
+The idea here is to overcome suppressed sexuality, accepting and embracing our sexuality, desires, and dark side, and unlocking and moving Tantric Vital Energy through the body.
 In fact, in its highest form it’s about transformation and healing.